 PACE materials can be downloaded free, here.

-Join us and contribute on the PACE Facebook page where you'll see regular reports and photos from users and partners working on the ground.
+Join us on the PACE Facebook page where you'll see regular news reports and photos.

 Outside Africa, the PACE materials are useful in Global Citizenship Education and to support international partnerships between schools.

 PACE was launched with funding from the Vodafone Foundation.
 ICAP sponsored the French version (Lire ce site en français) and DHL provide logistical support.

 PACE is a joint initiative of Tusk Trust and Siren Conservation Education.